 The Captain Ben Moore is a 63’x21.3’ aluminum catamaran, similar to two earlier Incat Crowther-designed vessels Derecktor built for marine educators and researchers in the region.
 The latest boat was built for Harbor Harvest, a Norwalk, Conn., based company that marine engineer and designer Robert Kunkel created to connect family farms to urban and suburban markets.

-Launched April 12 at Mamaroneck, the Captain Ben Moore will undergo sea trials in May and is scheduled for delivery June 1, powered by a pair of Cummins Q586.7 diesels generating 1,373 hp and lithium batteries connected to a BAE Systems HybriDrive.
+Launched April 12 at Mamaroneck, the Captain Ben Moore will undergo sea trials in May and is scheduled for delivery June 1.
+It is powered by a pair of Cummins QSB 6.7 diesels, generating 104 kW each at 2,400 kW, and lithium batteries connected to a pair of BAE Systems HybriDrive electric motors.

 With a top speed of 15 knots, the $2.8 million vessel has 300 sq. ft. of open cargo area, 100 sq. ft. of covered space, and 140 sq. ft. of walk-in refrigeration.
 Total capacity is 12,000 lbs., or the equivalent of three to five produce delivery trucks, according to Kunkel.